craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 ## Important Knowledge
 #### Session 1; Abroad
 ###### The Party
-- Pick
-- Kaldrin
+- Pick, the Nervous Fighter
+- Kaldrin, the Sloppy Cleric
--
+- Isabella, the Snotty Rogue
 ###### The Ship
 - Bill, the Cook
+- Shoar, the Quartermaster
+- Farina Fairwind, the Captain
+- Vimak (V), the First Mate

 ## Stats